you359/ImageDataGenerator-MultiLabel/README.md

 for supporting Multi Labeled Dataset on Image Data Generator, i modified some part of keras.preprocessing.image

 ## How to use?
-import utils to your ython script
+import utils to your python script

 ```python
 from utils import *